ruggeri/tech-notes/randos/automotive/engines/03-triple.md

 - Typically mounted transverse, and the headers will look like a "trident" a bit.
   - Exception is Rocket III which has a longitudinal mounted engine.
-- Yamaha makes some triples, but Triumph is most associated with them.
+- Yamaha and Triumph are the only bikes that make triples.
 - Typically make about 80-120HP.
 - The "typical" setup is 120deg crank offset.
   - Yamaha calls this "CP3" (Crossplane 3).
 But this is the typical and